wavefrontHQ/docs/pages/doc/integrations_r.md

 ![gran.png](images/gran.png)

-The time rows are now spaced apart by 3600 seconds, rather than 60 seconds.
-If you pick a long time range and a short granularity, the request will eventually time out with no data returned.
-For most use cases either using a coarser granularity or a `lag()` on top of a short window will fulfill your needs.
+The time rows are now spaced by 3600 seconds rather than 60 seconds.
+If you pick a long time range and a short granularity, the request eventually time out with no data returned.
+For most use cases either using a coarser granularity or using `lag()` on top of a short window fulfills your needs.

 ## Visualizing Data in R
 Now that you've gotten your Wavefront data into R, you can do some interesting visualizations on it.
 First run a query against Wavefront to pull some data into a data frame: